turtacn/alameda-1/design/crd_alamedascaler.md

 ## AlamedaScaler Custom Resource Definition

 After Alameda is installed, it does not orchestrate any pod resources by default.
-Alameda use `alamedascaler` [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) as a channel for users to tell Alameda which pods needs autoscaling services and what policy to follow.
+Alameda use _alamedascaler_ [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) as a channel for users to tell Alameda which pods needs autoscaling services and what policy to follow.

-Here is an example of `alamedascaler` CR:
+Here is an example _alamedascaler_ CR:

 ```
   apiVersion: autoscaling.containers.ai/v1alpha1